The study says parents and educators working together can make a difference.

 Parents may take a more proactive role when they have a positive relationship with their child’s teacher or health coordinator.
 Schools should consider engaging parents through visits, lectures and conferences that address nutrition and physical activity issues.

 Give Students Enough Time to Eat School Meals

-It’s important for students to have enough time to eat, socialize, and enjoy their meals.
+Students need to have enough time to eat, socialize, and enjoy meals.
 Research has shown that students are more likely to eat a school meal or taste a new food if they have at least 15 minutes for lunch.